 You can arrange your entire travel plans, destination included, around getting on one of those fancy new flights that lasts almost a full day, which will indeed allow you to skip over the whole jet lag process.
 There’s been some promising experimental stuff in the way of cures over the years, but nothing that’s really practical or scalable.
 Viagra helped mitigate the effects of jet lag in hamsters, but it would only work for eastbound flights and there haven’t been any actual human trials (though we'd quite like some more of those).
 Researchers at Stanford noted the potential of flashing strobe lights into your eyes while you sleep the night before your flight, but c’mon.

 The only actual solution to jet lag is to just wait for it to resolve on its own, which it always will.
 But if you’re taking an especially short trip, or frequently fly long distances for work, you want to be sure you’re not making your sleep-hangover any worse.
-So, because the internet is a cesspool of questionable health and wellness advice, we will be dissecting the best-known existing tips and (loosely) ranking them from “this is not a bad idea” to “don’t try this, it’s garbage.”
+So, because the internet is a cesspool of questionable health and wellness advice, we will be dissecting the best-known existing tips and, to each one, posing a very important question: How garbage is it?
+Is it, like, a harmless, biodegradable level of garbage?
+Or like a plastic-six-pack-rings-that-will-eventually-strangle-a-fledgling-seabird level of garbage?
+Here follow the most prominent hacks, ranked (loosely) from “this is not a bad idea” all the way down to “please do not try this -- it’s garbage”.